 Back to the predictions.
 Below, we attempt to apply a hive-mentality approach to see how the men’s and women’s fields play out when the collective thoughts of over 800 participants are accumulated.
 In addition to showing how many picks the top runners received for each place, we ranked the runners by MVP-style voting (i.e., 8 points for first, 7 points for second, and so on).
 Both the men’s and women’s tables show all WS runners who accumulated 30 or more points.
 Read on to see how the masses predicted the outcome for the Big Dance this weekend as well as some iRunFar analysis of those predictions and commentary on the race.

 The Just Rewards

 Thanks again to all who participated in the contest!
-After this weekend, four lucky winners will be crowned and receive prize packs courtesy of CLIF, Flora, Inov-8, and Julbo with four additional winners receiving prized from CLIF.
+After this weekend, four lucky winners will be crowned and receive prize packs courtesy of Flora, Inov-8, and Julbo with the grand prize winner also getting a sweet triptych from Maggie Tides.
 Remember to follow us on Twitter to receive updates on the leaders throughout the day to see how your picks are performing.